nicemohawk/nml-website/source/_posts/2014-08-12-a-case-study-for-list-app-design.markdown

   - **Delete items**:
 	Swipe on an item, then tap delete button; also available in "global editing" mode, where pressing the delete button has the same result as a swipe (and gives you the "more" option!?
 Understandable, but not a super elegant bit of UI —Bob).
 - **Additional Functions**:
 	Reminders has a "More" button that allows one to add recurrence or date/time alerts to an item.
-This is available by pressing the detail disclosure button while editing an item (which is a really neat bit of UI) or by swiping left on an item and tapping "more.”
+This is available by pressing the detail disclosure button while editing an item (which is a really neat bit of UI) or by swiping left on an item and tapping "more."

 &nbsp;
 ## A Custom Gesture-Based Interface: Clear